Joseph A. Dixon

-Joseph Andrew Dixon (June 3, 1879 – July 4, 1942) was a U.S. Representative from Ohio.
+Joseph Andrew Dixon (June 3, 1879 – July 4, 1942) was an American businessman and politician who served one term as a U.S. representative from Ohio from 1937 to 1939.

 Early life and career

 Born in Cincinnati, Ohio, Dixon attended St. Patrick's School, Hughes High School, and Xavier University in Cincinnati.

+Early business career

-He served as clerk in a mercantile store 1893-1900.
+He served as clerk in a mercantile store 1893–1900.
 He engaged in retail clothing business in Anderson, Indiana, Hartford City, Indiana, and Cincinnati.
 He was also a manager and owner of amateur and professional baseball teams and active in young men's welfare work.

 Congress

 Group of legislators leaves White House after asking Franklin D. Roosevelt for $80,000,000 for flood control in Ohio Valley, March 7, 1938. front: l-r Joseph A. Dixon, James G. Polk, Eugene B. Crowe, G W Johnson, Lawrence E. Imhoff, rear l-r : Peter J. De Muth, Kent E. Keller, Brent Spence.

 Dixon was elected as a Democrat to the Seventy-fifth Congress.
 He was an unsuccessful candidate for reelection in 1938 to the Seventy-sixth Congress and for election in 1940 to the Seventy-seventh Congress.